patelishani/astpp.doc/system_requirement.rst

    <p>

-.. raw:: html
+<span style=3D“color: rgb(0,128,0);”>If you’r carrier and wo= uld like

-If you’r carrier and would like to add your company name listed in ASTPP then please contact us at sales@inextrix.com.
+to add your company name listed in ASTPP then please contact us at= sales@inextrix.com.

 .. raw:: html